Red Cat Ramen: Main characters

 A white cat and the customer service manager at Red Cat Ramen.
 While she puts on a cute, bubbly persona for her guests, her real personality is more sassy and tsundere.
-Prior to joining Red Cat, she worked as a social media influencer under the handle Love Pipi.
+Prior to joining Red Cat, she worked as an idol under the handle Love Pipi.
 She became the center of an animal abuse scandal after she willingly had her ear pierced, resulting in her leaving show business due to the harassment her owner faced from the incident.